Abd al-Shakur

-ʻAbd al-Shakūr (ALA-LC romanization of عبد الشکور) is a male Muslim given name, built on the Arabic words ʻabd and al-Shakūr, one of the names of God in the Qur'an, which give rise to the Muslim theophoric names.
+ʻAbd al-Shakūr (ALA-LC romanization of عبد الشکور) is a male Muslim given name, comprising two Arabic words ʻabd and al-Shakūr, the latter being one of the names of God in the Qur'an, which give rise to the Muslim theophoric names.
 It means "servant of the All-thankful".

 Because the Arabic letter corresponding to sh is a sun letter, the letter l of the al- is assimilated to it.
 Thus although the name is written with letters corresponding to Abd al-Shakur, the usual pronunciation corresponds to Abd ash-Shakur.
 Alternative transliterations include Abdul Shakoor and others, all subject to variant spacing and hyphenation.